warramma/nulladiessinelinea/README.md

 - 7-24 - adding a json column to a database, codefirst EF
 - 7-25-7-27: btt labs, coding practice (merge two sorted linked lists)
 - 7-28-25: .aspx to host .ascx so i can put .aspx in iframe
+- 7-29-25 to 8-6-2025: improving my personal site, leetcoding, and wrapping up BTT